-This article of mine was published in The Irish Times on July 23rd 2020.
+This article of mine appeared in The Irish Times last week.
+I reprint it here for convenience.

 ‘What’s your take on Greta Thunberg and her school strike?’, a colleague asked me over lunch a few days ago.
 ‘Wouldn’t she and her followers be better off staying in school’?

 Like most people who have been writing about the problem of climate change for some years, I have nothing but admiration for Greta Thunberg.
 It’s hard to believe that it is only a year since the diminutive Swede took to absenting herself from school on Friday afternoons in order to sit on the steps of the Swedish parliament, accompanied only by a handwritten placard demanding governmental action on climate change.

 ‘But does she really have science on her side?, asked my lunch companion.
 ‘Or is she some sort of alarmist?’

 There is little question that Thunberg has science on her side.
 Indeed, her demand is not that anyone should listen to her but that they should listen to the climate scientists.
 It is telling that she began her recent address to the United Nations (an intimidating undertaking for any 16 year-old) by stating that she should not be there.
 Instead of submitting a written script to accompany her speech, she submitted a chapter of the most recent IPCC report.

 ‘But how did her solitary protest become such a big movement?’, my colleague asks.
 ‘It’s obvious that the movement has been hijacked by the usual collection of eco-loons, anachists and what have you.
 Who’s paying for all this?’